Csikszentmihalyi’s Good Business – Flow and Leadership

 What is Good Business?

-“Good Business” means an enjoyable work environment for an organization’s workers, through which a business (or any organization’s) “balanced scorecard” improves, thereby contributing to healthier and more sustainable societies at large.
+“Good Business” means an enjoyable work environment for an organization’s workers.
+Through this, a business (or any organization’s) “balanced scorecard” improves, thereby contributing to healthier and more sustainable societies at large.

 Leadership is a privilege that requires asking tough questions.
 For example, “What is my business doing to benefit human well-being?”
-Business is now our most crucial institution, so it is obligated to the quality of life not just of its employees but also of society.
-Good Business reveals how business leaders, managers, and even employees can find “Flow” and contribute to their happiness, improved organizational performance, and a just and evolving society.
+Business is now our most crucial institution, so it is obligated to provide a quality of life not just for its employees but also for society.
+Good Business reveals how business leaders, managers, and employees can find “Flow” and contribute to their happiness, improved organizational performance, and a just and evolving society.

 “The greater the Flow in an organization – that is, the greater the number of key employees who are in that state – the better the unit’s performance.” – Prof. Mihaly Csikszentmihalyi